Mogo-BI/Request_a_database_with_SQL/README.md

 <h1>I. Context</h1>

-I did a consulting mission like BI Analyst in 'Dat'Assur Habitation', a B2C insurance company.
+I did a consulting mission like BI Analyst in **Dat'Assur Habitation**, a B2C insurance company.

 The CEO thought his company must stand out of the competition by resting on data to analyze his currents contracts portfolio and thus become **'Data-Driven'** (*that's to say decisions making must rest on largely on data*)